 A major portion of his practice revolves around shareholder, partner and limited liability company disputes.
 For example, recent matters involved the partition of a 600 unit housing complex in West New York, disputed ownership of Hackensack apartment buildings worth in excess of $160 million dollars, and a family struggle among shareholders of a conglomerate of companies operating various truck stops, multi-family housing and oil delivery businesses.

-Transactional work is another facet of Mr. Barto’s practice.
+Transactional work is another facet of Ray’s practice.
 He has particular expertise in multi-family building acquisition and refinancing.
 In the last five years alone, he has represented his clients in closing nearly $1 billion in loans with HUD and other lenders.

 His other areas of practice include environmental law, employment law, including enforcement and defense of restrictive employment covenants and negotiation of employee severance agreements, the purchase and sale of businesses, attorney ethics matters, land use applications, and family business disputes.

-As a young man he travelled about Europe, working on an archaeology dig in Wales, and with the British Conservation Corp., and National Trust on various conservation projects in and about East Anglia.
-Upon returning to the United States, Mr. Barto, an avid reader, worked for five years as an assistant librarian at a local university before attending law school.
+As a young man he traveled about Europe, working on an archaeology dig in Wales, and with the British Conservation Corp., and National Trust on various conservation projects in and about East Anglia.
+Upon returning to the United States, Ray, an avid reader, worked for five years as an assistant librarian at a local university before attending law school.

-Since 1992 he has been a member of his community’s Zoning Board of Adjustment.
-He has served continuously as the Board’s Chairman since 2006.
+From 1992 through 2019, Ray was a member of the Ho-Ho-Kus Zoning Board of Adjustment, serving as Chairman from 2006 through his 2019 retirement from the Board.
 He has sat on the boards of various community arts groups, including the Pro Arte Chorale and the New Jersey Poetry Society.

-A serious tennis player and an oft published poet, Mr. Barto lives with his wife and terrier, Schubert, in Ho-Ho-Kus, New Jersey.
+A serious tennis player and an oft published poet, Ray lives with his wife and their dog, Zoe.